 Last Updated on

 I know, I know….
 It seems like it should be relatively simple to take back roads when you travel.
-It also seems like this is a blog that I should have written in 2013, back when I first got started.
+It also seems like this is a post I should have written in 2013, back when I first got started.
 But I’ve learned quite a bit over the past several years of travelling on back roads, and continue to learn more each year about how to maximize my travel experiences.

 Looking for personalized help in planning your trip?
 Click HERE.